Erle Stanley Gardner Study

 Size: approximately 1,500 items

-Access: Item-level descriptions are available in a searchable database.
+Access: The Gardner study and its accompanying exhibition were disassembled in 2010, and all of the objects are stored at the Ransom Center.
+Item-level descriptions are available in a searchable database.
 An appointment is required.
 Please note that some material is restricted, i.e., not available for research.

 Contact: Performing Arts staff